info-com/zenya-api-docs/source/objects.rst

     "LAW","Laws and legal documents"
     "LANGUAGE","Names of Languages"

+eContext's Entity recognition should resolve multiple occurances or references of the same Entity in a document into a single entry.
+For some location Entities, eContext may provide additional levels of detail by referencing the Entity against a custom gazetteer.

 .. _objects-flags:

 Object Flags
 ------------

-There are many scenarios where you may want to be able to filter content on the fly.
-Along with classification of content, eContext is able to quickly identify and flag social media posts and keywords for content that may be unsuitable for your audiences.
+Along with classification of content, eContext is able to identify and flag social media posts and keywords for content that may be unsuitable for your audiences.
 Please note that the addition of content flagging does increase latency.

-Social media posts and keywords may be flagged in real-time to the following categories and can be triggered, as shown above, by passing in ``"flags":true`` in your request object:
+Social media posts and keywords may be flagged in real-time to the following categories and can be triggered by passing in ``"flags":true`` in your request object.

+eContext offers the following flagging categories.
+Be advised that these flags are optimized for keyword search & display, and are engineered to over-flag in cases of ambiguity.

 .. csv-table::
     :header: "ID","Flag Name","Description"
     :stub-columns: 1
     :widths: 10, 30, 100

-    "2","General","Keyword fails general banned standards, including obscene language" "4","Adult","Keyword contains adult content"
+    "2","General","Text fails general standards, including obscene language" "4","Adult","Text contains adult content"
-    "8","Alcohol","Keyword contains content referring to alcohol"
+    "8","Alcohol","Text contains content referring to alcohol"
-    "16","Fireworks","Keyword contains content referring to fireworks"
+    "16","Fireworks","Text contains content referring to fireworks"
-    "32","Gambling","Keyword contains content referring to gambling"
+    "32","Gambling","Text contains content referring to gambling"
-    "64","Prescription Drugs","Keyword contains content referring to prescription drugs" "128","Tobacco and Cigarettes","Keyword contains content referring to smoking, tobacco, or cigarettes" "256","Weapons","Keyword contains content referring to weapons"
+    "64","Prescription Drugs","Text contains content referring to prescription drugs" "128","Tobacco and Cigarettes","Text contains content referring to smoking, tobacco, or cigarettes" "256","Weapons","Text contains content referring to weapons"
-    "2048","Intent","Keyword contains either a purchase, comparison, question, or negative intent"
+    "2048","Intent","Text contains either a purchase, comparison, question, or negative intent"

-.. _Overlay Team: overlayteam@econtext.com
+.. _Client Services Team: hello@econtext.com